Metamorphosis (manga): Plot

 Saki drastically alters her appearance again, bleaching her hair, getting spray tans, and acquiring various piercings and tattoos, including one of Hayato's name on her chest.
 Her various sexual encounters frequently result in pregnancy, causing her to receive regular abortions.
 Saki soon finds herself returning to Kumagai, who, unimpressed with her body modifications, forces her to do increasingly degrading things to earn his payment.
 Mr. Obata sexually assaults Saki with other workers at the bar, injecting her with heroin to make her more compliant.
 She quickly develops an addiction and begins to forget about paying off Hayato's debt in favor of buying drugs.
 When Saki is robbed and Hayato only finds drugs in her wallet, he furiously breaks up with her, leaving her homeless.

 While under the influence in a public park, she is raped by two homeless men.
 The following day, Saki discovers she is pregnant again, but decides to carry the baby to term, vowing to quit drugs and turn her life around in the process.
 She continues her prostitution to earn money, and resumes her heroin use to mitigate her physical pain.
-While putting some of her savings into a duffel bag in a public coin locker, she runs into a group of teenagers who assume the money is stolen, not believing that Saki could have earned so much on her own.
-They brutally rape her with various objects and beat her stomach, causing her to miscarry, and steal her cash before leaving.
+While putting some of her savings into a duffel bag in a public coin locker, she runs into a group of male and female students who assume the money is stolen, not believing that Saki could have earned so much on her own.
+They brutally rape her with various objects and beat her stomach, causing her to begin miscarrying, and steal her cash before leaving.

 Bleeding profusely, Saki stumbles into the restroom, becoming horrified at the sight of herself in the mirror.
 She ties her hair into braids and puts on a pair of glasses, emulating her middle school self, before wailing in anguish and shattering the mirror.
 Figuring that she has nothing left to live for, Saki overdoses on her entire remaining volume of heroin.
 Saki imagines a future in which she had been able to happily raise her daughter, and dies with a smile on her face.